Dream-Pixels-Forge/Advanced_Beats_Analyzer/README.md

    - Frequency bands
    - Sensitivity
 4. Click "Analyze Audio"
+5. Choose your target:
+   - Click "Bake to AVS" for material animations
+   - Click "Bake to AVG" for geometry animations
+6. Adjust smoothing settings if needed
-5. Use the generated markers and tools for your animation
+7. Use the generated animations in your nodes

 ## Features in Detail